TranPhucVinh/C/Physical layer/Thread/Documents/Thread barrier.md

 This thread barrier implementation is a mimic of that.

-We have a server listen to multiple clients.
+We have a server listens to multiple clients.
 Once we receive those packet with type 's' (media type for example), we push those data into the buffer.
 As UDP server can't count how many UDP client are connected to it, we mark a new valid UDP client by that "s" character.

 The main thread will wait until all the packet is received and arrange it into the correct order.